akka/akka-persistence-cassandra/CONTRIBUTING.md

 Depending on which version (or sometimes module) you want to work on, you should target a specific branch as explained below:

 * 1.0 -> `master` - current active development and stable 1.0.x patch releases
-* 0.80+ (currently 0.100) -> `release-0.x`  - removed use of Cassandra Materialized Views after they were marked as not to be used in production.
+* 0.80+ (see [Github releases](https://github.com/akka/akka-persistence-cassandra/releases) for latest) -> `release-0.x`  - removed use of Cassandra Materialized Views after they were marked as not to be used in production.
 * 0.50+ (currently 0.62) -> `release-0.50`- first release under this organisation, previously under krasserm.
 No planned releases for this version.

 ## General Workflow